Tax Management India. Com

 X X X X Extracts X X X X

-..... r appeals have not been listed for hearing.
+..... , their appeals have not been listed for hearing.
 2. The appellants have contended that they have purchased these goods from open market in New Rajpatra Market in Delhi.
 They pointed out that the department has asked the DRI to verify this point and the DRI have not answered to them.
-Therefore, their plea that it was purchased from New Rajpatra Market in Bunty s brother s shop should be accepted.
+Therefore, their plea that it was purchased from New Rajpatra Market in Bunty's brother's shop should be accepted.
 It is also pointed out that the items are not notified items and its confiscation is not valid, as they have been purchased from the open market.
 Their further plea is that merely because the goods have foreign marking that by itself cannot be held that they are smuggled ones especially when they have been purchased from the open market.
 They submitted that the burden to prove that they are of smuggled nature has not been discharged by the Revenue when the goods are not notified under Section 123 of the Customs Act.
 3. The learned DR pointed out that the goods are smuggled ones and as they are smuggled ones, its confiscation is valid as held by the Madras High Court in the case of A. Shaud Ali v.
 ACC, Madurai - 2001 (133) E.L.T.
 554 (Mad.).
-4. We have carefully considered the submissions a .....
+4. We have carefully considered .....

 X X X X Extracts X X X X